emmanouilidisk/RSA_Algorithm/README.md

 - two primes to calculate n
 - extended GCD method to find the private key(d)
 - Miller-Rabin for primality checking
-- key size 2048 (but it can be easilyadjusted for any key size)
+- key size 2048 (but it can be easily adjusted for any key size)

 <!-- GETTING STARTED -->